Compare at a glance

-A prepaid card that you load with money and use just like cash or a debit or credit card for your everyday spending.
+A card that you load with money and use just like cash or a debit or credit card for your everyday spending and withdrawing cash.
 Often has a monthly fee

 Pre-paid cards, sometimes called everyday spending cards, are debit cards that operate on a pay-as-you-go basis.
 You can simply top it up with money whenever you want to use it and spend as you would normally.